open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 2. **Existing allocator observability hooks.** Allocators like jemalloc and tcmalloc expose sampling hooks.
 A thin adapter registers with these at startup and emits USDTs from the callback.
 This can also be delivered via `LD_PRELOAD`, where a user preloads e.g. `LD_PRELOAD=jemalloc_with_hooks.so`.
 3. **GOT table rewriting.** For already-running processes, a shared library is injected and rewrites allocator symbols in the GOT.
 Most flexible, but only works for dynamically linked allocators.

 For live heap profiling, the free side must recognise which pointers were previously sampled.
 When using allocator hooks (model 2), this comes from the allocator's built-in book-keeping.
 When wrapping externally (models 1 and 3), the reference implementation uses hardware pointer tagging (ARM64 TBI) or a per-allocation magic prefix (x86-64) to flag sampled pointers for near-zero-cost detection on every free.
 See the [reference implementation's tagging documentation](https://github.com/DataDog/libdatadog/blob/main/libdd-profiling-heap-sampler/docs/tagging.md) for details.
+This tagging is entirely internal to the in-process sampler: the profiler only ever sees the plain `ptr` argument on the `free` USDT and is unaware of how (or whether) a sampled pointer was flagged.

 The profiler does not care which of these models is used, which allocator is wrapped, or which language the process is written in; only that the contract below holds and that allocations are sampled according to the description above.